PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 Configures the CPU to zero denormals automatically.
 This will be enabled for the data processing thread only, when enabled.

+@PAR@ pipewire.conf  cpu.vm.name = null
+This will be set automatically when the context is created and will contain the name of the VM.
+It is typically used to write match rules to set extra properties.

 @PAR@ pipewire.conf  default.clock.rate  = 48000
 The default clock rate determines the real time duration of the min/max/default quantums.
 You might want to change the quantums when